anonymous202511/pemi/other_stacks_report/other_stacks_report.md

 In the manuscript(under review), we have shown that PEMI significantly improves quiche-based applications.
 In this report, we show that PEMI achieves clear performance gains on quinn and quic-go as well.
 With PEMI enabled, the goodput of the file-transfer application is improved under loss.
-The frame delay, especially the tail delay, of the dummy RTC application is significantly reduced in various network settings.
-The tail jitter is reduced in most cases, though it slightly increases in other cases.
+As for the dummy RTC application, the frame delay, especially the tail delay, is significantly reduced in various network settings.
+The frame-level jitter is also clearly reduced.

 In addition, we observe that quinn’s performance is generally worse than quic-go’s, regardless of whether PEMI is enabled.
 This may be because of the implementaion differences, e.g., congestion control algorithms, between the two QUIC stacks.
 Further investigation is required to fully understand the underlying mechanisms behind this performance gap.